-I am wholly dedicated to helping educators deliver a new and more effective approach to "schooling" as we embark on a hybrid learning future.
+I am wholly dedicated to helping educators deliver a new and more effective approach to "schooling" as we embark on a "new norm" for learning in the future.
 Timing is obviously of the essence.
 Therefore, I submit this white paper as a start in a much bigger conversation and will be updating it as time moves on.
 I invite you to read my blog posts as I seek to address different issues related to hybrid instruction (www.idecorp.com/dr-nancy-sulla-blog).
 Feel free to reach out to me if I can help clarify anything here: solutions@idecorp.com.